On-ear vs over-ear headphones: which is better for noise-cancelling, the gym, kids and more

 (Image credit: What Hi-Fi?)

-On-ear vs over-ear headphones: which are better for noise cancelling?
+On-ear vs over-ear: which is better for noise cancelling?

 Because they completely enclose your ears, over-ears provide a more immersive listening experience while also giving better physical noise isolating properties – by covering your ears, they provide a physical barrier to outside sounds.
 Which gives them a head start when it comes to noise cancellation.